 The two-phase model is based on a mentorship and skills development, which provide the professional skills needed to succeed as faculty.

-Phase I: Fellow Mentorship and Networking Program
+Phase I: Fellow Mentorship Program

 The AGEP program offers advice and guidance to the fellows through training and mentorship platforms that includes professionals in the ESE field from the different sectors; academia, private industry, and government.
 Each Fellow is carefully assigned to a Lead Faculty Mentor, whose support and coaching of the Fellow will be supplemented by an extended team of Co-Mentors – engineering and sciences faculty and professionals from government, academia, and industry.

 Phase II: Fellows Academic and Professional Training